Spectacular holiday lights shows are prevalent across Central Illinois

 Are you willing to drive all over Central Illinois for good holiday lights shows?
 Don’t worry, we do this every year!
 We’ve put together a short list of the top Christmas light shows across the greater Central Illinois region, including Peoria, Mattoon, Shelbyville, Urbana, Chatham and more.

 Most of these listed are permanent, annual fixtures in their communities.
-These shows are within a 90-minute drive (roughly) of Champaign-Urbana, in every direction.
+These shows are more or less within a 90-minute drive of Champaign-Urbana, in every direction.

-(Wondering about our Amazing Christmas Lights around Champaign-Urbana local roundup?
-This annual favorite post features displays in Champaign, Urbana, Paxton, Monticello, Mahomet and more.
-It will be coming soon.)
+(Wondering about holiday lights closer to home?
+Check out our Amazing Christmas Lights around Champaign-Urbana local roundup, featuring displays in Champaign, Urbana, Paxton, Monticello, Mahomet and more.)

 Chambanamoms thanks Be the Benchmark, LLC for presenting this list.